ronen-agranat/f2f-server/README.md

 The database back-ups are SQL files that can be edited directly to restore the database structure itself, the contents or both.

+Applying the backup directly will optionally recreate the structure and restore the data

+Note that this will also capture the latest state of the migrations.
+The migrations can be edited in the database directly in the `migrations` table.

+    cat f2f-backup.20200321T145927.sql | mysql -uroot f2f

 ## NestJS

 <p align="center">